 The flightless birds of Papua New Guinea, northeastern Australia, and some other islands of Oceania, the cassowaries are quite well known for their fierce reputation.
-Though they cannot fly they can definitely scare away their enemies with their violent nature and hidden claws.
-Many human and animal deaths have been reported to be caused by these birds.
-The birds are omnivorous in nature, feeding on fruits, fungi, insects and other species.
+Though they cannot fly, they can definitely scare away their enemies with their aggressive nature and powerful claws.
+These birds are omnivorous in nature, feeding on fruits, fungi, insects and other species.
 Among the three species of cassowary, the southern cassowary is the third tallest bird in the world and is classified as vulnerable by the International Union for the Conservation of Nature (IUCN) due to its steadily decreasing numbers.

 Kiwis are native birds of New Zealand, comprising of 5 species of birds belonging to the genus Apteryx.
 Kiwis are the smallest among the ratites, a group of flightless birds including the ostriches, emus, and other birds.
 Kiwis are so closely associated with the culture of New Zealand that the citizens of the country are often called Kiwis.
 5 species of kiwis are found of which one is critically endangered, one is endangered and two are vulnerable, as per the IUCN Classification of these birds.